microsoft/copilot-pg/docs/help.md

  - `/out` will set the format of your results to `csv`, `json`, or `text` (ascii table)
  - `/show` shows a list of your tables in the chat window.
  - `/show [table]` will show the details of the table.
+ - `/ddl` will tell Copilot that you're specifically wanting to work with Data Definition Language (`create table`, etc) to build our your database.

 To get started, make sure you have a connection set and off you go.

 ## Tips